Aditya7369/Encrypt-Decrypt_txt/README.md

 # Encrypt-Decrypt_txt
-## Simple text file Encrypt &amp; Decrypt using Python string, os and mainly random module.
+## Simple text file Encrypt &amp; Decrypt using Python program.
 ***
 ### If we Encrypt a file using Encrypt-Decrypt_txt.py program creates it's key in same Directory.
 ### A file which is going to Decrypt and it's key must be in same Directory to Decrypt that file.